Coronation of the British monarch: Headwear

 Male sovereigns up to and including George VI have traditionally worn a crimson cap of maintenance for the opening procession and when seated in the Chair of Estate during the first part of the service.
+Charles III arrived at his coronation bareheaded in 2023, rather than with the cap.
 Female sovereigns (and some female consorts) have traditionally worn the George IV State Diadem, first worn by its namesake, George IV.
 For the Anointing, the sovereign is bareheaded, and remains so until the Crowning.
 Monarchs are usually crowned with St Edward's Crown but some have chosen to use other crowns as it weighs 2.23 kg (4.9 lb).
 For the final part of the service, and the processions that follow, it is exchanged for the lighter Imperial State Crown.

 Other members of the royal family

 Certain other members of the royal family wear distinctive robes, most particularly queens consort (including dowagers) and princesses of the United Kingdom, all of whom wear purple velvet mantles edged with ermine over their court dresses.
 Other members of the royal family in attendance dress according to the conventions listed below, except that royal dukes wear a distinctive form of peer's robe, which has six rows of ermine on the cape and additional ermine on miniver edging to the front of the robe.